golikarami/css-page/README.md

 a simple single-page website built with HTML and CSS, focused on clean layout, typography, and visual hierarchy.

- Features:
+✨Features:

+.
 Single-page layout

+.
 Clean and minimal design

+.
 Responsive structure

+.
 Organized and readable CSS

- Built With:
+🛠️ Built With:

 HTML – semantic structure